MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 SDK Media helper instance.
 See [WebRTC Media] for API and usage.

 #### `station`
-The current authenticated user's associated Webrtc station.
+The current authenticated user's effective Webrtc station.
 Note, this value will always be `null` unless `SessionTypes.softphone` is passed into the SDK's `allowedSessionTypes: []` config option.
-Then, it will be updated based on the user's associated station in real time.
+Then, it will be updated based on the user's effective station in real time.
 See [Events](#events) for the corresponding `'station'` event and more information on subscribing to association changes.

 Available values: `IStation | null`.